dor-amar/python-devops-course/modules/python-basics/oop.md

 ### **Simple Explanation:**

 - **Polymorphism** allows you to define a method in a parent class and then override it in child classes.
 Despite having the same method name, each child class can implement it differently.
-- It's like having a universal command that can be understood and executed differently by different types of objects.
+- It’s like having a universal command that can be understood and executed differently by different types of objects.

 ### **Example: Polymorphism in Action with the `speak` Method**

-Here's how the provided example demonstrates polymorphism:
+Here’s how the provided example demonstrates polymorphism:

 ```python
 class Bird: